marisacasillas/chattr-basic/README.md

 * The turn transition _begins_ when the first turn ends.
 * The turn transition _ends_ when the second turn starts.

 If the second turn starts before the first turn ends, the transition time is negative; this is referred to as an instance of 'transitional overlap'.
 If the second turn starts after the first turn ends, the transition time is positive; referred to as an instance of 'transitional gap'.
-Sometimes speakers produce several chunks of speech before or after the transition (e.g., a sequence of related utterances forming one larger turn at talk).
-We refer to these sequences by the same speaker as 'multi-unit' turns. (see Fig 1 for examples).
-Speaker and timing information for every turn unit involved in a turn transition are given in the chattr output.
+Sometimes speakers produce a chain of utterances before or after the transition (e.g., a sequence of related utterances forming one larger turn at talk).
+We refer to these chains by the same speaker as 'multi-unit' turns (Figure 1).

 ### What is an interactional sequence?

-Interactional sequences, as defined in chatter, are unbroken sequences of turn taking between the target child and one or more interlocutors.
-They are akin to conversational bouts and may thereby reflect more structurally complex, engaged interactional behaviors than single turn transitions do.
+Interactional sequences, as defined in chatter, are unbroken sequences of turn taking between the target interactant and one or more of their interactional partners.
+Interactional sequences are akin to conversational bouts and may thereby reflect more structurally complex, engaged interactional behaviors than single turn transitions do.

-As with turn transitions, interactional sequences in chattr can include multi-unit turns; transitions between speakers in an interactional sequence may be separated by multiple turn units from each speaker.
+As with turn transitions, interactional sequences in chattr can include multi-unit turns.
+That is, transitions between speakers in an interactional sequence may be separated by multiple turn units from each speaker (Figure 1).

-Below we show an example of a few seconds of dyadic interaction between two speakers: A (green) and B (orange).
-In this example, the speakers use both single- and multi-unit turns.
-There are 6 turns at talk (3 from each speaker), 4 turn transitions (two each from B to A and vice versa), and one interactional sequence (the contiguous block of speaker continuation/transition; the other speech has no transitions and so is not an interactional sequence):
+![Example of a few seconds of dyadic talk:](chattr-turn-transitions.png) *Figure 1.
+An example of a brief dyadic interaction between two speakers: A (green) and B (orange).
+The speakers here use both single- and multi-unit turns.
+There are 6 turns at talk (3 from each speaker), 4 turn transitions (two each from B to A and vice versa; black arrows), and one interactional sequence (the contiguous block of speaker continuation/transition marked with green/orange arrows; the other speech ('but-. what's it for?') has no turn transitions and so is not an interactional sequence):*

-![Example of a few seconds of dyadic talk:](chattr-turn-transitions.png)

 #### An important caveat

 Any analyst looking manually at interactional data would always first check that the speakers are indeed mutually engaged before labeling and/or measuring an observed interactional phenomenon for further analysis (e.g., child-to-other turn transition).
 Unfortunately, this rich criterion for _semantic_ contingency between turns—not just _temporal_ contingency—is beyond what chattr can do.
 Consider, for example, a case where four co-present speakers engage in two simultaneous conversations.
 Because chattr only looks for temporal contingencies, it may detect transitions across conversations, and at the expense of catching within-conversation transitions.

-It is important to remember chattr only detects temporal patterns that look like turn-taking behavior.
+It is important to remember that chattr only detects temporal patterns that *look like* turn-taking behavior.
 You as the analyst are responsible for checking how reliably the detected turn-taking behavior signals true conversational interaction.
 To overcome this limitation, consider adding addressee coding when your data features simultaneous interactions and/or highly variable interactional contexts.

 ## How to use chattr